-This is a copy of the sermon I preached on Matthew 2:1-12 at Emmanuel, Billericay on Epiphany Sunday 2018.
+This is a copy of my talk given at Ayia Kyriaki and Saint Stephens in the Anglican Church of Paphos on Sunday 4 January 2026.
+The Lectionary Bible Reading was Matthew 2:1-12.
 It is the well-known story about how the ‘Wise Men’ (Or Magi) were guided to Bethlehem, by a star, to meet the infant Lord Jesus.
 Epiphany is celebrated on 6 January.

 Introduction

-1: The Wise Men found Hope in God’s Guidance
+1: Hope In God’s Guidance

 We know very little about the Wise Men, or Magi, except that they: …came from the east to Jerusalem (Matthew 2:1).
 They would, probably, have been educated in the wisdom of the Babylonians and Persians and studied the ancient book of Daniel with its Messianic prophecies.